dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/11-Maximize-Locality-Minimize-Contention/index.md

 ## Cache-Conscious Design

+> NOTE:
+>
+> 1、我们要意识到CPU cache的重要性，因此在进行设计的时候，需要合理的安排数据

 Locality is a first-order issue that trumps much of our existing understanding of performance optimization.
 Most traditional optimization techniques come after "locality" on parallel hardware (although a few are still equally or more important than locality, such as big-Oh algorithmic complexity for example).

 Arrange your data carefully by following these three guidelines, starting with the most important:

+### First

 First: Keep data that are not used together apart in memory.
-If variables `A` and `B` are not protected by the same mutex and are liable to be used by two different threads, keep them on separate cache lines.
+If variables `A` and `B` are not protected by the same mutex and are liable(应该) to be used by two different threads, keep them on separate cache lines.
 (Add padding, if necessary; it's a great way to "waste" memory to make your code run faster.)
 This avoids the invisible convoying of false sharing (ping-pong) where in the worst case only one contending thread can make progress at all, and so typically trumps other important cache considerations.

+### Second

 Second: Keep data that is frequently used together close together in memory.
 If a thread that uses variable `A` frequently also needs variable `B,` try to put `A` and `B` in the same cache line if possible.
 For example, `A` and `B` might be two fields in the same object that are frequently used together.
 This is a traditional technique to improve memory performance in both sequential and concurrent code, which now comes second to keeping separate data apart.

+### Third

 Third: Keep "hot" (frequently accessed) and "cold" (infrequently accessed) data apart.
 This is true even if the data is conceptually in the same logical object.
 This helps both to fit "hot" data into the fewest possible cache lines and memory pages and to avoid needlessly loading the "colder" parts.
 Together these effects reduce (a) the cache footprint and cache misses, and (b) the memory footprint and virtual memory paging.